PvPKing-Client/pvpkingclient.github.com/README.md

 PvPKing Client is a all around FPS Boosting client and is the best way to play on the PvPKing minecraft server!

-# Release Date -
+# Release Date - Sometime in December.
-N/A

 # Discord:
 [Discord](https://discord.gg/cHx2B25)